 But don’t dismiss auctioneering because you can act as a Class 1 real estate agent who auctions their own listings if you complete your Class 1 licence course and follow it up with the Auctioneer Accreditation course.

-Let’s look at how to get a Class 1 real estate licence
+Let’s look at the units behind getting a class 1 real estate licence

 The Class 1 real estate licence course is composed of 12 units of study and you must complete seven core units and five electives from the following list.